 Historic districts, whether locally or nationally designated, are geographically or thematically-defined areas, possessing high concentrations (usually over 50%) of buildings, structures and objects united by the significance of their history and/or architecture.
-Within the district, a particular property is either “contributing” or “non-contributing” to the qualities that make the district historic.
-For more information about the definitions of “contributing” for the City of Austin, see the Section ‘CITY OF AUSTIN LOCAL HISTORIC DISTRICTS’ below.
+They are a collective body.
+Within the district, a particular property is either “contributing” or “non-contributing” to the historic character of the district.

 The National Register of Historic Places recognizes historic districts across the country that meet these standards.
 According to the National Park Service there are over 11,000 designated National Register Historic Districts in the country, including 19 in Austin, such as Congress Avenue, Clarksville, Rainey Street, Barton Springs, and the Delwood Duplex neighborhood (NRHP, City of Austin, Wikipedia).
 The City of Austin requires that the Historic Landmark Commission review all exterior building, demolition and relocation permits for properties within National Register Historic Districts.
 However, the commission can only recommend, not require, steps to protect these historic properties.